arkCyber/AuroraExt/docs/features/other.md

 # Other Features

-These are small utility features that Page Assist has.
+These are small utility features that Aurora has.

 ## Wide Mode